Public auto insurance: In Saskatchewan

 Created in 1945 by Tommy Douglas's CCF government, Saskatchewan Government Insurance is the oldest public auto insurer in Canada.
 Saskatchewan is the only province in Canada that offers motorists a choice between no-fault and tort systems of insurance.
+Although a choice, majority of the people are unaware of it.
+By default, all Sask residents are enrolled into the no-fault systems, unless someone wishes to switch their coverage over to tort.

+Out of province residents who are found partially or fully responsible for an accident in Saskatchewan can be pursued legally for non-economic damages by the Saskatchewan victim even if they have no-fault coverage.

+There is no cap on minor injury benefits, and SGI does not mandate for their claimants to go for an eventual assessment to a doctor of their choice; which is a common practice in other provinces in an attempt to 86 the benefits being extended.

 Elsewhere in Canada

 Other provinces have considered introducing a public auto insurance system.
 The Ontario New Democratic Party won the 1990 provincial election on a platform that included public auto insurance.
 After assuming office, Premier Bob Rae appointed Peter Kormos, one of the most vocal proponents of public insurance, as the minister responsible for bringing forward the policy.
 With the onset of the recession, however, both business and labour groups expressed concern about layoffs and lost revenues.
 The government dropped the policy in 1991, which was one reason for its loss of power in 1995.

 Public auto insurance has also been considered in New Brunswick after private insurance rates nearly doubled from 2003 to 2005 but was ultimately rejected by the provincial government.
 It was also an issue in Nova Scotia during its 2003 provincial election and remained in the platform of the official opposition, the Nova Scotia New Democratic Party during the 2006 election campaign.
 However, it did not appear in the NDP platform in the 2009 campaign, and during the NDP's majority government, it failed to introduce a public insurance scheme.
 Public auto insurance was also under consideration by the Newfoundland and Labrador Progressive Conservative government of Danny Williams in 2004 as a "last resort" when private insurance firms threatened to pull out of the province in response to legislation rolling back premiums.